Mintegral-official/mtgrtb_doc/mtgrtb_en.md

 |----------|---------|----------|---------------------------------|
 | coppa    | integer | No | Flag indicating if this request is subject to the COPPA regulations established by the USA FTC, where 0 = no, 1 = yes. |

-# 返回接口说明
+# Response Specification

-Mintegral RTB 协议是基于 IAB open RTB 2.5 版本的标准协议，在此基础上引入了 Mintegral ADX 的一些特殊参数； 标准协议中的参数如果 Mintegral ADX 不支持，以删除线体现；
+Mintegral’s RTB protocols are based on the IAB’s Open RTB API Specification Version 2.5 with some extra attributes.
+Attributes of the IAB’s specification that are not supported by Mintegral’s ADX are ~~~crossed out~~~.

 ## Object: BidResponse
 | Attribute | Type         | Required | Description                                                      |